Loading...

 date -d 'next Friday 09:00'

-The -d option parses a human-readable date/time expression and computes the result.
-This is useful for quickly validating maintenance windows and scheduling logic in scripts.
+The -d option parses a human-readable expression and computes the resulting date/time.
+This is useful for validating maintenance windows and schedule logic quickly without doing mental math.

 Fri Dec 05 09:00:00 EST 2025